pratas05/BookTrades/README.md

 - Search functionality to find specific titles or genres.
 - Arrange exchanges with other users.
 - Wishlist page to save yout favorite books
+- Remove your books from the app, if you change your mind.

 ## Technologies Used
 - **Frontend**: HTML, CSS, JavaScript